Jump to different sections of this page by clicking on the heading titles listed below or view/download a PDF version of this page here.

 Figure 1: Impact & Insight Toolkit Participatory Dimensions

-There are four dimensions that relate to the creation of a ‘conducive environment’ – a safe space where the project can operate successfully for both the artists and participants involved:
+There are three dimensions that relate to the creation of a ‘conducive environment’ – a safe space where the project can operate successfully for both the artists and participants involved:

 Responsiveness: ‘The organisers responded well to the needs of the group’